 When a reset occurs, the configuration registers reset to default values and the device enters standby mode.
 The device then waits for the rising edge of the START/SYNC pin or a START command to enter conversion mode.
-Note that if the device had been using an external clock, the reset sets the device to use the internal oscillator as a default configuration.
-See the Timing Characteristics section for reset timing information.
+If the device had been using an external clock, the reset sets the device to use the internal oscillator as a default configuration.
+See the Timing Requirements table for reset timing information.